 Directly transfers a real-time bit stream from WAVECOM Server, the application that manages WAVECOM decoder cards.
+The transfer takes place via the XML Remote Control Interface of the server.
 Before starting a bit stream import into BitView, the desired mode must be started in the WAVECOM decoder.